 So, these are the two things that you’ll have to add at the top of your furniture selection checklist for the industrial minimalist style.

 The sofa, notably, needs to be comfortable and ergonomic, aside from being streamlined for comfort.
-Emphasize materials such as a raw, rugged aniline leather upholstery can capture the lived-in aspect of the minimalist style, while also holding fast to the raw edginess of the industrial look.
+Emphasize materials such as raw, rugged aniline leather upholstery can capture the lived-in aspect of the minimalist style, while also holding fast to the raw edginess of the industrial look.

 Other than that, choose the rest of your furnishings in natural wood textures.
 They could be classic oak or hardy walnut.
 You can even go for stylish distressed finishes so that the industrial look can be artfully emulated through your furniture choice.